vortexmakes/RKH/doc/readme.txt

 where:
 \n
 	- \e \b name =	"my".
 State-machine (top-state) name.
-Represents the state-machine structure.
+Represents the state machine structure.
 	- \e \b id =	"0".
-The value of state-machine ID.
+The value of state machine ID.
 The user application defines the available ids in \c rkhdata.h file.
 	- \e \b ppty =	"HCAL".
 Enables the state nesting.
 	- \e \b is =	"S1".
 Pointer to regular initial state.
 This state could